814 Naval Air Squadron: Indian Ocean

 HMS Hermes and the squadron travelled to the Indian Ocean in December 1940.
 The squadron went on to provide support for land forces in British Somaliland in East Africa, during which five enemy merchant ships were captured.
 In May 1941, the squadron provided support to the Royal Air Force (RAF) in Iraq and later provided convoy protection in the Indian Ocean.
 In April 1942, while the squadron was ashore, HMS Hermes was sunk by Japanese aircraft off Ceylon (now Sri Lanka) whilst transiting between Trincomalee and the Maldives.
 814 NAS subsequently disbanded during December 1942 at Katukurunda in Ceylon.

 Far East

-The squadron reformed at RNAS Stretton in Cheshire during July 1944, now equipped with the Fairey Barracuda Mk II, a torpedo and dive bomber.
-It embarked on HMS Venerable in March 1945 and headed to the Far East for patrols, although seeing no action for the rest of the war.
+The squadron reformed at RNAS Stretton (HMS Blackcap) in Cheshire during July 1944, now equipped with the Fairey Barracuda Mk II, a torpedo and dive bomber.
+It embarked on HMS Venerable in March 1945 and headed to the Far East for patrols.